MicrosoftDocs/entra-docs/docs/id-governance/scenarios/sap-ecma-template.md

 ## Creating Export Delete workflow

 To delete a user in SAP ECC you can call BAPI_USER_DELETE program and provide an account name to be deleted in connected system.
-Consult with your SAP Administrator whether this scenario is mandatory as most often SAP ECC accounts are not to be deleted but to be expired to keep historical records.
+Consult with your SAP Administrator whether this scenario is mandatory as most often SAP ECC accounts aren't to be deleted but to be expired to keep historical records.

-This guide does not cover scenarios related to SAP Common User Administration system, deprovisioning of users from connected systems, revocation of licenses, etc.
+This guide doesn't cover scenarios related to SAP Common User Administration system, deprovisioning of users from connected systems, revocation of licenses, etc.

 There is no need to implement pagination in export workflows.
 There is only one object objectToExport available within the workflow context.